iOS17/Jailbreak/README.md

 ## iOS 17 - 17.3 Redensa Jailbreak Status:

 Redensa is not a jailbreak tool.
-It is a web clip application that works on iOS Safari browser.
+It is a web clip application that works on the iOS Safari browser.
 Our team has analyzed this web clip app and categorized it as a jailbreak alternative solution.
 You can install Redensa as a jailbreak solution for iOS 17 - iOS 17.4.1 running devices.
 However, it is important to download the web clip application only through verified servers to avoid any security issues.

 Moreover, if you come across any new jailbreak tools, you can check their compatibility with your device and iOS version by using the AI Jailbreak Tool released by the Zeejb team.
 It is the only reliable source to find the best match for your device.